arillso/ansible.ntp/README.md

 #### Restrictions

-Restrictions are used to control access to your ntpd
+Restrictions are used to control access to your ntpd:

 ```yml
 ntp_config_restrict: